box/developer.box.com/pages/index.md

 <Tile title="Setup the Box CLI" href="/guides/cli/quick-start/">

-Before setting up your own application, follow the Box CLI quick start guide in order to have an API testing space.
+Optionally, follow the Box CLI quick start guide in order to have an API testing space.
 This tool can come to your aide when you get stuck.
 It takes less than five minutes!